junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 A fumbling hand grasps his hand, squeezing in relief.
 "Yes, it's me.
 I'm so glad you're okay."

 Shapes emerge from the darkness slowly.
 Dean thinks he can figure out the silhouette kneeling right next to him now.
-He lifts his arm -- which still hurts and is probably bleeding, from the stingy sensation on the upper arm, but he can ignore it for a minute -- and puts his hand on where he thinks Cas's arm is, giving him a quick squeeze in reassurance, then sliding down onto his hand, resting there.
+He lifts his arm -- which still hurts and is probably bleeding, from the stinging sensation on the upper arm, but he can ignore it for a minute -- and puts his hand on where he thinks Cas's arm is, giving him a quick squeeze in reassurance, then sliding down onto his hand, resting there.
 "I'm fine, Cas.
 How about you?"

 "I'm fine," Cas answers simply, his voice tired and upset, not taking his hand away.
 Dean doesn't need to see his face to know what he's thinking.
-This feels far too much like Deja Vu here, just the two of them, hopelessly trapped in a place they can't figure out how to get out.
+This feels far too much like Deja Vu here, just the two of them, hopelessly trapped in a place they can't figure out how to get out of.
 The dungeon, dammit, just like the bunker dungeon, and for Christ's sake, what's it with them in a dungeon, facing some terrifying powerful beings?
 It's like a poor joke from Fate -- and a not very creative one.
-If Dean is remembering that moment, then sure enough, Cas is definitely thinking of the exact same thing which is so clearly beating him up.
+If Dean is remembering that moment, then sure enough, Cas is definitely thinking of the exact same thing, which is so clearly beating him up.

 "Cas, listen, it's not your fault."
-Dean starts, sitting straighter from the corner he lays, groaning as his muscles protest.
+Dean starts, sitting straighter from the corner he lies, groaning as his muscles protest.
 "We'll get out, we'll get home.
 I know it.
 We'll be fine."
 Nothing like last time is going to happen again.
 Nothing is going to take Cas away again, or kill him, if that's what Cas's been afraid of.
 No one is going to deal themselves away for the other this time.
-Dean thinks hard on that thought, holding Cas's hands in his, holding it warm and film.
+Dean thinks hard on that thought, holding Cas's hands in his, holding them warm and firm.

 "It's just like last time," Cas says, voice desperate, panicked and wet.
 "I'm the one leading us to the cage this time.
 And I don't have another deal to save us, to save you..."

 "I don't think I'd survive that a second time if it happened," Dean hears himself saying.

 They never really talked about that night, not even after Cas was brought back, one part of Dean's mind says.
 The other parts blink blankly.
 He's afraid, Dean realizes.
 He doesn't even know what he's afraid of, but his heart clenches hard, choking him breathless now.
-The answer is right there, on tip of his tongue, lingering in the dark quiet air.
+The answer is right there, on the tip of his tongue, lingering in the dark quiet air.
 And without his brain registering, his mouth is already spilling the truth.

 "I don't think..."
 Dean hears his mouth saying, slowly, one word at a time, just to not choke on the syllables, "I don't think I can survive losing you ever again.
 Because, because --" his breath hitches, his voice shuddering, he has to take a couple deep breath to even it again, then, "-- because I love you too, Cas.
 So damn much.
 I should have told you last time.
 I should have said it earlier.
 I don't know why I didn't..."

 His voice chokes in his throat, tears falling.
 Dean remembers the Purgatory all of a sudden, that second trip for the Leviathan Blossom, when he held on that tree trunk, praying an apology.
 The words feel so familiar.
 So painful.
-Tearing him apart from inside.
+Tearing him apart from the inside.
 Another Deja Vu.
 Why do those words always have to wait until the end of the line to come out?
 Except, no, not this time, it can't be the end of the line.
-None of them are going to die.
+None of them is going to die.
 Not again.
 Not over a damn freaking pie.

 He feels two arms slowly wrap around his body in the dark, cloth rustling, Cas moving closer, pulling him into a hug in his kneeling pose.
 Dean raises his upper body, holding back.
-The posture is awkward, shifting to meet him, his arms and his body sort and hurting, but it doesn't matter.
+The posture is awkward, shifting to meet him, his arms and his body sore and hurting, but it doesn't matter.
 In the dark dungeon in some creepy Egyptian god's palace, four thousand years earlier than their own time, they are holding each other tight like there is nothing else exists or matters in the world.
 And it feels right.

 Cas rests his chin on Dean's shoulder, shuddering.
 Dean pats his back gently, murmuring things like "It's okay.
 We're okay." over and over again, until they both start believing it.